 They say you should love where you live and I can wholeheartedly say that I do!
 Vermont may be small in geographic size and population but offers a considerable amount of things to see and do.
 We have four seasons of outdoor recreational opportunities, including some of the best skiing in the east.
 Foodies will appreciate our award winning restaurants and our fresh farm-to-table food.
 And our landscape is breathtakingly beautiful.
 One look at our majestic mountains, valleys, lakes, and islands and I know you will agree.

 Vermont may be best known for Ben & Jerry’s and maple syrup—and you should definitely try them while you are here.
-However, I have few other recommendations to help you discover and enjoy our beautiful state.
+However, I recommend these 8 great things to do in Vermont to help you discover and enjoy our beautiful Green Mountain state.

 Where: Hotel Vermont